 In the main towns, we primarily use good standard 4* hotels, where hotel rooms are equipped with en suite bathrooms, satellite television and wifi.

 There is a section of this route that is through remote areas and we stay in accommodation such as pine cabins, a local “estancia” (ranch) and wooden lodges.
-These types of places often do not have single room accommodation and are small, so that the group takes all the rooms in the accommodation.
+These types of places sometimes do not have single room accommodation and are small, so that the group takes all the rooms in the accommodation.
 When we stay in the estancia, we have to use multiple room share – up to five riders per bunk house.
 Therefore, if you book Single Room Supplement, there are up to 3 nights where this may not be possible and we have already factored this into the price you pay.

-These quirky, local places add to the flavour of the adventure and are appropriate for the location we are in.
+These quirky, local places add to the flavour of the Patagonia motorcycle adventure and are appropriate for the location we are in.
 They are all clean and comfortable, but do not have the level of infrastructure that you get in the towns, so electricity can be supplied by a generator, hot water may only be at certain times and there will not be internet.

 Before you go

 Where you have chosen to rent a motorcycle, this is organised by us with the local motorcycle rental provider, who is the Approved BMW Travel Partner for Chile.
 Your rental fee includes:

 We act as agent for the local provider and on arrival, you are required to sign the local rental agency terms and conditions of hire – please request these, if you require sight in advance.
 It is mandatory that you provide valid credit card details as a guarantee against damages, with a credit limit of at least US$5,000.
 On collection, we advise you to check your rental motorcycle carefully and to take photographs of it, as proof of its condition.